OUR AWARDS

 What Types of Lights is Appropriate For a Bathroom?

+The type of lighting appropriate for a bathroom depends on the size, layout, and overall design of the space.
+Overhead lighting, such as recessed or ceiling fixtures, provides general illumination for the entire bathroom.
+This type of lighting is critical in larger bathrooms.
 Vanity lighting is typically installed above or on the sides of the bathroom mirror to provide task lighting for grooming activities.
 It is usually placed at eye level to avoid shadows on the face.

+Accent lighting, such as wall sconces or pendant lights, can highlight architectural features or artwork in the bathroom.
+Dimmer switches allow you to adjust the lighting intensity according to your needs, creating a more relaxing and spa-like atmosphere in the bathroom.
 Non-rated fixtures, such as those not rated for damp locations, should not be used in the bathroom as they are not designed to withstand moisture and can become a safety hazard.

+Halogen lights can become very hot and pose a burn risk, especially in small bathrooms with low ceilings or enclosed spaces.
+Additionally, they are not as energy-efficient as LED or fluorescent lights.
 When selecting lighting for a bathroom, it is important to choose fixtures rated for damp locations to ensure safety and longevity.
 It is also good to consult an electrician to determine the best lighting plan for your bathroom layout and design.
-You can contact iConduit Electrical Services to discuss your bath fans and lights in your North Shore home.
+Feel free to contact iConduit Electric to discuss installing or upgrading bath fans and lights in your home.